dcompass/lightmap/Readmeinstall.txt

 see http://blog.teamtreehouse.com/install-node-js-npm-mac

 copy my nginx config from temp/domain-conf-nginx cp temp/domain-conf-nginx/nginx /usr/local/etc/
 cp temp/domain-conf-nginx/openssl /usr/local/etc/

 add in /etc/hosts this line:
-127.0.0.1	localhost dev.skiscooldev.com
+127.0.0.1	localhost fr.skiscooldev.com

 go to /temp
 run
 make install

-Manual action to apply
-unzip mapbox.js.zip to /temp/node_modules (replace the installed one by mine) unzip match-media-mock.zip to /temp/node_modules (replace the installed one by mine) unzip material-ui-country-flags.zip to /temp/node_modules (replace the installed one by mine)
+Manual action to apply !! important unzip mapbox.js.zip to /temp/node_modules (replace the installed one by mine) unzip match-media-mock.zip to /temp/node_modules (replace the installed one by mine) unzip material-ui-country-flags.zip to /temp/node_modules (replace the installed one by mine)